Typographic Style: Identifying Type Categories

 Serifs vs. Sans Serifs

 Before identifying the first category of type, it is important to have a good understanding of the terms serif and sans serif.
-Serifs are letters that have a small (or sometimes large) horizontal stoke on the ends of letters.
+Serifs are letters that have a small (or sometimes large) horizontal stroke on the ends of letters.
 Sans serifs are letters created without this additional stroke.

 Serifs and sans serifs are broken into different type categories.
 Sans serifs are rather simple to identify.
 Serifs are further divided into four categories – old style, modern, transitional and square or slab.